miraculixx/trackbuild/README.md

         #trackbuild -r alpha -b
         001

-    You have now added the first build to release alpha. trackbuild incremenes the build number and prints it as a 3-character string.
+    You have now added the first build to release alpha. trackbuild increments the build number and prints it as a 3-character string.

 ###Listing builds